zulhilmizainuddin/multipart-download/README.md

 If the `writeToBuffer` parameter is set to `true`, the downloaded file will be written into a buffer.

 If the `saveDirectory` parameter is provided, the downloaded file will be saved to the `saveDirectory`.

 If the `fileName` parameter is provided, the downloaded file will be renamed to `fileName`.
 If the `fileName` parameter is not provided, the downloaded file will maintain its original file name.

+If the `headers` parameter is provided, the headers will be included in the HTTP request.

 #### Event: 'error'
 - `err` &lt;Error&gt; Emitted error